 Through the development of advanced traffic management algorithms for various configurations of ATS, our research has shown that decentralized, coordinated solutions improve on the state-or-the-art technologies for traffic reduction and urban evacuations.

-The purpose of this project is to define multi-agent cooperative algorithmsfor coordinated trafﬁc systems.
+Our approach to congestion reduction is based on multi-agent collaborative algorithmsfor coordinated trafﬁc systems.
 Intersection controllers are equipped with agents, i.e., autonomous software systems which are capable of communicating and cooperating with one another to achieve an individual or global goal.
 Our approach is based on real-world trafﬁc parameters and constraints, and is meant to be implemented in existing trafﬁc systems with minimal changes.
 By default, agents execute a standard timing strategy.
 At the same time, they observe and analyze trafﬁc at their intersections.
 At any given time, if an agent determines that its intersection is congested, it deliberates and deﬁnes a timing plan to alleviate congestion.
-The plan is then “discussed” with other intersection controllers agents and a final action plan is executed.

 Experimental results on a traffic network consisting of 384 road segments, 133 nodes and 40 signalized intersections show that our agent-based approach outperforms the traditional pre-timed and actuated modes when trafﬁc is heavy.